fluid-project/infusion/README.txt

 and data-gathering approaches.
 To make the manual pages easy to locate, identify, and peruse, we have set up the following aids to navigation:

-    * Manual pages are all flagged with the tag manual for easy identification.
     * An organized table of contents is provided for the reader, with links to all manual pages, each with a brief description of the page contents.
     * A link to the table of contents appears at the top of the left-side wiki navigation